Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: NUMERICAL ILLUSTRATIONS OF THEOREMS: REMARKS

 \textbf{Extension to real-world data sets} We extended our protocol to a real-world data set by splitting the data into two sets of equal size $\mathbf{X}$ and $\tilde{\mathbf{X}}$.
 The first one is used for applying SMOTE strategies to sample $\mathbf{Z}$ and the other set is used to compute the normalization factor $\bar{C}(\tilde{\mathbf{X}}, \mathbf{X})$.
-More details about this variant of the protocol are available on \Cref{app:more-experiments}.

 \textbf{Results} We apply the adapted protocol to Phoneme data set, described in \Cref{table:data-sets}. \Cref{fig:protocol-3-phoneme} displays the quantity $\bar{C}(\mathbf{Z}, \mathbf{X})/\bar{C}(\tilde{\mathbf{X}}, \mathbf{X})$ as a function of the size $n$ of the minority class.
 As above, we observe in \Cref{fig:protocol-3-phoneme} that the average normalized distance $\bar{C}(\mathbf{Z}, \mathbf{X})/\bar{C}(\tilde{\mathbf{X}}, \mathbf{X})$ increases for all strategies but the one with $K=5$.
 The strategies using a value of hyperparameter $K$ such that $K/n \to 0$ seem to converge to a value smaller than all the strategies with $K$ such that $K/n \not \to 0$.